ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 (The median timespan is known as the `ActualTimespan` in the Zcash specification, but this terminology is confusing, because it is a difference of medians, rather than any "actual" elapsed time.)

-In Zebra, contextual validation starts after Sapling activation, so we can assume that the relevant chain contains at least 28 blocks.
-Therefore:
-* `max(0, height − PoWMedianBlockSpan)` in the `MedianTime()` calculation
-   simplifies to `height − PoWMedianBlockSpan`,
-* there is always an odd number of blocks in `MedianTime()`, so the median is always the exact middle of the sequence,
-* we only need the candidate block's network upgrade to determine the `AveragingWindowTimespan`, so we don't need the block's network, and
-* we don't need to know the block's height, because all the other uses of `height` in the Zcash specification are implicitly handled by indexing into the `timespan_times` slice.

 Zebra implements the median timespan using the following methods on `AdjustedDifficulty`: